Skip to content

 Use the primitives directly when:

-• your request lifecycle differs from the example host flow
+• your request lifecycle differs from the standard flow

-• you want to mix your own context pipeline with only part of the defaults layer
+• you want to mix your own context pipeline with only part of the standard setup

 • you need custom streaming or orchestration behavior